raphaeleliass/Sunnyside-React/README.md

 ## About

 The Sunnyside project was developed with the aim of enhancing my learning with React.js and putting into practice what I have learned so far.
 Concepts of props, flexbox, and grid were used.

+> You can access the website by clicking [here](https://raphaelelias-sunnyside.vercel.app)

 <details>
 <summary>Screenshots</summary>